xQsme/cryptoFileFinder/README.md

 Usage:
 ```
 -m   --mount                  Mount all partitions at "~/dev"
 -u   --umount   --unmount     Unmount all partitions at "~/dev"
 -d   --dir      --directory   Directory to search ("~/dev" by default)
 -s   --search                 Search for encrypted files
 -o   --output                 Output file ("output.txt" by default)
 -f   --fast                   Read only a certain number of bytes from each file
 -b   --bytes                  Number of bytes to read when using the fast option (2048 by default)
 ```

 Common Usage:
 ```
-./cryptoFinder -m -f -s
+./cryptoFinder -m -u -f -s
 ```